 [Opportunities]

-- The need for treating difficult-to-treat waste material is increasing
+- The need for treating difficult-to-treat waste material is Increasing

 - The effective resource utilization market is expanding